 360 degree feedback surveys are instrumental in understanding the strengths and weaknesses of each staff member.
 Receiving feedback from multiple sources, the management can decide on personalizing training schedules for individuals who feel demotivated to work that will enhance the individual at a professional level and make him/her more suitable for an organization.

-An employee experience survey needs to have a proper blend of open-ended questions and close-ended questions, to collect employee feedback that helps relate their experience.
-Employee experience can be measured at different milestones in an employee’s lifecycle, like onboarding, training, and development and also when an employee exits the organization.
+An employee experience survey needs to have a proper blend of open-ended questions and closed-ended questions to collect employee feedback that helps relate their experience.
+Employee experience can be measured at different milestones in an employee’s lifecycle, like employee onboarding, training, and development, and also when an employee exits the organization.

-Advantages of an Employee Survey
+Advantages of an employee survey

 - An organization’s management can make efforts to address the various concerns employees face every day and eventually improve the entire process of solving employee complaints efficiently.